THE INSTILL ALIGNMENT MODEL

 Alignment does not happen by accident.

-• independence
+• more independence

-• access to learning
+• more consistent access to learning

 Who This Work Is For

-Children approach challenges differently.
+Children approach challenges with greater steadiness.

 Transitions become smoother.

-not only at home, but inside the classroom.
+Over time, the difference becomes visible not only at home but inside the classroom.

 The difference in focus and composure is visible.”

-Parent of a Grade 5 International School Student
+Parent of a Grade 5 International School Student in Singapore

-“We shifted from reacting to leading.
+“We shifted from reacting to reinforcing.

 Our child’s confidence inside the classroom changed within weeks.”

-Parent of a Year 2 International School Student
+Parent of a Year 2 International School Student in Jakarta